Jake-zhi/FCGF/README.md

 ## News

+- 2020-08-18 Merged the v0.5 to the master with v0.5 installation
+- 2020-08-07 [MinkowskiEngine](https://github.com/NVIDIA/MinkowskiEngine) v0.5 improves the **FCGF inference speed by x2.8** (280% speed-up, feed forward time for ResUNetBN2C on the 3DMatch kitchen point cloud ID-20: 37ms (ME v0.4.3) down to 13.2ms (ME v0.5.0).
+Measured on TitanXP, Ryzen-3700X).
-2020-06-15 [Source code](https://github.com/chrischoy/DeepGlobalRegistration) for **Deep Global Registration, CVPR'20 Oral** has been released.
+- 2020-06-15 [Source code](https://github.com/chrischoy/DeepGlobalRegistration) for **Deep Global Registration, CVPR'20 Oral** has been released.
 Please refer to the repository and the paper for using FCGF for registration.

 ## 3D Feature Accuracy vs. Speed